howtographql/howtographql/content/backend/graphql-js/8-filtering-pagination-and-sorting.md

 </Instruction>

-Really all that's changing here is that the invokation of the `links` query now receives two additional arguments which might be carried by the incoming `args` object.
+Really all that's changing here is that the invocation of the `links` query now receives two additional arguments which might be carried by the incoming `args` object.
 Again, Prisma will do the hard work for us 🙏

 You can test the pagination API with the following query which returns the second `Link` from the list: